-If you're under 18, you may need to file a tax return even if your parents or someone else claims you as a dependent on their taxes.
+Getting your first job is a right of passage.
+However, you may own income tax if you're under 18, even if your parents or someone else claims you as a dependent on their taxes.
 It all comes down to how much money you make.
-You'll have to prepare a return if you earn more than $6,100 at a job or $1,000 on investments or interest.
+You'll have to prepare a return if you earn more than $12,000 at a job during the 2018 tax year.
 However, if you earn less, you still should file a return if your employer paid federal taxes on your behalf, as you may qualify for a refund.

-Filling Your Taxes
+Filling Your Taxes and Form 1040

+When you start working, you might have wondered at what age do you have to pay taxes.
+The IRS is clear on filing income tax under 18 – if you earn income, you can be taxed on it.
 If you determine you need to file taxes, complete Form 1040 or Form 1040EZ, a quicker, simpler version of the 1040 for taxpayers without dependents.
-Both come with an instruction booklet that gives you step-by-step instructions for filling out the forms.
+Not everyone chooses to file the 1040EZ and both come with an instruction booklet that gives you step-by-step instructions for filling out the forms.
 IRS.gov also provides printable forms and e-filing options.
 You’ll also use the W-2, sent to you by your employer.
 If necessary, reference any 1099-INTs and 1099-DIVs for your unearned income.